ChristianMLand/authors_with_auth/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+**Note:** you will need to create a `.env` file for the database and session secrets.

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev